bigtoga/Examples/AI + ML + Predictive Analytics/K kearest neighbors (knn)/01 - Intro to knn.md

 knn

 Classification mostly but sometimes regression.
 High memory requirements.
-Fairly simply, particularly when compared to modern neural networks in other libraries (tensorflow keras packages)
+Fairly simply, particularly when compared to modern neural networks in other libraries (tensorflow keras packages, XGBoost, etc)

-k=*n*
+Basic idea is (a) find *n* data points "closest" to the new data point, (b) use a popularity contest to classify the new data point.
+If *k=3*, then it looks at the three closest data points, and classifies the new data point to be whatever classification is found the most.
+A [much more in-depth explanation](https://stats.stackexchange.com/questions/45580/dealing-with-ties-weights-and-voting-in-knn) discusses ties, distincts, etc.

+# `k=*n*`

 When `k=1`, this is simply 'nearest neighbor' to the current data point:
 1. Find the point nearest your new data point